primext/fluffy-disco/README.md

 # Image Resizer Tool

 This project is a web-based **Image Resizer Tool** that allows users to upload an image, resize it to a desired file size, and download the resized image while maintaining the original file format.
-The tool provides real-time feedback on the resizing process directly on the webpage.
+The tool provides feedback on the resizing process directly on the webpage.

 ---